Next week’s HeavyReading event “OSS in the Era of SDN and NFV” should be interesting. It’s certainly timely.

 - Do OSS leaders see NFV plateauing as a box-replacement enabler?

-- What’s the point of a service catalog in a world where new types of services can be created on the fly?
+- What’s the point of a service catalogue in a world where new types of services can be created on the fly?

 - Which OSS-bound processes will be most impacted?
 In what order?